GmBodhi/github-api/CONTRIBUTING.md

 Please note that by participating, you are expected to uphold the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).

+We're currently interested in covering all the available endpoints.

 ## Setting up local environment

 #### fork the repo